zaarly/failsafe/README.md

 ## Configuration

-Failsafe comes with 3 error backends by default: Airbrake, File, and Stderr.
+Failsafe comes with 4 error backends by default: Airbrake, Exceptiona, File, and Stderr.
 You must add them to the failsafe configuration in order to log exceptions to them: